kendallstarcevich/CS178Project1/README.md

 ```
 *Repeat for Calendar and Reviews*

+Access it using ```Use AirbnbSeattle;``` in the MySql shell.

 ###### DynamoDB:
 In AWS or using Boto3, manually create a Users table with Username as the primary key.
-Attributes are password and id.
+Attributes are name, password and id (randomly generated if signing up using app).

 6. ### **Run the Flask app:**
 in the terminal in your working directory on your machine, run: ```python3 flaskapp.py``` and navigate to http://localhost:8080 in your browser or run the same thing in your EC2 instance and navigate to http://EC2host:8080/